ronron22/puppet-module-postfix/README.md

 ## Setup

+Only work on Debian.
+PLease use this module only on Puppet5.

 ```bash
 include postfix
 ```

 You can find all params on the top of init.pp

 ### Beginning with architux_postfix